-The word 'scintigraphy' comes from the 'scintillations' that are produced by gamma rays in certain crystals, and which are the basis of scintigraphic technique.
+The word 'scintigraphy' or SPECT (Single Photon Emission Computed Tomography) comes from the 'scintillations' that are produced by gamma rays in certain crystals, and which are the basis of scintigraphic technique.

 Scintigraphy is used in the radioactive departments of numerous hospitals and clinics, institutions which have been granted specific authorisation to make use of radioactive sources.
 As radiation therapy uses sources which are not contained in protective casings, the regulations which surround this branch of medicine are especially strict.